glennmckechnie/weewx-WXgraphic/README.md

 ![banner_big-OpenSans-woff.png](skins/WXgraphic/examples/banner_big-OpenSans-woff.png)  OpenSans.woff

 ## Troubleshooting

+A call from a browser to a link like [http://203.213.243.61/weewx/wxgraphic/](http://203.213.243.61/weewx/wxgraphic/) should show an image.
+If my server is up and running then that link should show a live example.
+No guarantees it will be up and running though - ISP availability and all that.

 After installation there will be a directory created on your webserver named wxgraphic (.../weewx/wxgraphic).
 Directly under that will be 20 (currently) visible files and 3 directories.